Chemical formula: C₁₂H₂₀N₄O₇ Molecular mass: 332.31 g/mol PubChem compound: 60855

 Inhaled zanamivir results in approximately 4-17% of the inhaled dose being absorbed.
 In the severe renal impairment group from the single IV zanamivir dose trial subjects were sampled after a dose of 2 mg or twice to four times the expected exposure from inhalation.
 Using the normal dosing regimen (10 mg bid), the predicted exposure at Day 5 is 40-fold lower than what was tolerated in healthy subjects after repeated iv administration.
 Given the importance of local concentrations, the low systemic exposure, and the previous tolerance of much higher exposures no dose adjustment is advised.

-Zanamivir is not metabolised, therefore dose adjustment in patients with hepatic impairment is not required.
+Zanamivir is not metabolised, therefore no effect of hepatic impairment is expected.

 General toxicity studies did not indicate any significant toxicity of zanamivir.
 Zanamivir was not genotoxic and no clinically relevant findings were observed in long term carcinogenicity studies in rats and mice.